-There is no specific definition of temporary workers included in the Labor Law; however, an employer is entitled to conclude a fixed-term (temporary) employment contract in certain situations as described below in § 3.4.
+There is no specific definition of temporary workers included in the Labor Law, however, it is provided that an employer is entitled to conclude a fixed-term (temporary) employment contracts only in certain situations (see § 3.4 below).

-A definition of agency workers has not been provided in the Labor Law; however, a number of specific provisions have been included setting forth the rights of the agency workers and obligations of the employer/agency with respect to the agency workers.
+A definition of agency workers has not been provided in the Labor Law, however, a number of specific provisions have been included setting forth the rights of the agency workers and obligations of the employer/agency with respect to the agency workers.
 The general concept is that the agency shall be considered as the employer of the agency worker.
+15

-§ 1.6 F. What are the most important characteristics of the legal culture relating to employment?
+F. What are the most important characteristics of the legal culture relating to employment?